 Stephanie De Sola, Leah Wise, and William Calve

 Loyola Law School, Los Angeles

 Caitlin Ajax, Chicago-Kent College of Law, Illinois Institute of Technology, Team 703

 University of Georgia School of Law, Kate Hicks and David Tyler Adams, Team 423

 The ABA Law Student Division National Appellate Advocacy Competition (NAAC) emphasizes the development of oral advocacy skills through a realistic appellate advocacy experience.
 Competitors participate in a hypothetical appeal to the United States Supreme Court.
 The competition involves writing a brief as either respondent or petitioner and then arguing the case in front of the mock court.

 Registration will be open June 1, 2016 through November 1, 2016

 First Team $700

 Second Team $650

-Competitor Names are due by December 1, 2015.
-Please verify your competitor’s ABA Memberships are active and complete the Competitor Name Form.
+Competitor Names are due by November 2, 2016*.
+Please verify your competitor’s ABA Memberships are active before completing the Competitor Name Form (coming soon).